Sergo2020/DIF_pytorch_official/readme.md

 #### Gray image experiment

 To reproduce the artifacts with a gray image, simply run 'blank_experiment.py' with the default parameters.
 An output directory will be created where you can find the reconstruction in both image space and Fourier space.

 Example:

 ```
 python blank_experment.py
 ```

 #### Training the Model

 To run 'train_dif.py', you need to specify the data directory and the model directory.
 The data directory should include two subdirectories: '0_real' and '1_fake', for real and fake images, respectively.
 The model directory will be used to store the extracted fingerprints.

-Example for Dall $\cdot$ E-2 model:
+Example for Dall$\cdot$E-2 model:

 ```
 python train_dif.py data_root/dalle_2 checkpoint_directory/dalle_2
 ```